klahnakoski/mo-dots/README.md

 ## Quick Overview

-This library defines a `Data` class that can serve as a replacement for `dict`, with additional features. `mo_dots.wrap` is often used to wrap existing `dict`s so they may be used like `Data`
+This library defines a `Data` class that can serve as a replacement for `dict`, with additional features.

     >>> from mo_dots import wrap, Data